BAMresearch/aRTist-handbook/source/modules-manage.rst

 Manage Modules
 ==============

-Manage Modules (:numref:`modulesManage`) lists all the installed modules and thier version.
+**Manage Modules** (:numref:`modulesManage`) lists all the installed modules and their version.
 Unchecked modules are ignored at program start and cannot be used.
 Modules can be installed for all users (**system**) or only for the current user (**user**).
 Use the :guilabel:`Open aRTist package...` button for the dialog to install additional modules.

 .. _modulesManage: